Background to the Action Plan

 While most people took a sensible approach to their visit, sadly there was an increase in anti-social behaviour and more fines were issued than in previous years owing to illegal parking.
 Mindless littering not only looked unpleasant but was costly to clear up and damaging to coastal wildlife.
 The stretching of COVID-19 restrictions by some called for an increased response from the already strained emergency services.

-A Coastal Visitor Action Plan was drawn up by Sefton Council and was reinstated again during 2021 to ensure that Sefton’s coastline is safe for residents, visitors and its own staff.
+A Coastal Visitor Action Plan was drawn up by Sefton Council and is reinstated annually to ensure that Sefton’s coastline is safe for residents, visitors and its own staff.

 Access & parking, facilities, public safety and clear communication are among the key elements of the plan, covering the Borough’s main coastal locations of Ainsdale, Crosby and Waterloo, Formby and Southport.